 Guest Post: Reegan Gran / Photography: Amy Smith

 We all hit that point during the day when we get a hankering for a snack and it is so easy to pick the less healthy options.
 Our grocery shelves are full of processed, sugar–loaded, pre-made snacks that are easy to turn to when we are hungry.
-But, there are many foods that are much healthier for you!
+But, there are many healthy snacks that are much better for you!
 You can keep it simple with fresh fruit and vegetables or when you want to mix it up, you can make one of these quick, filling and healthy snacks.

 A smoothie can hit the spot when you have a craving for ice cream and is such a quick, snack to make.
 Toss everything in one container, hit a button and BAM, it’s ready to serve.
 As healthy snacks go, you can’t go wrong with this one!

 - 1/4 cup oats

 - Optional add-ins: a tablespoon of flaxseed, chia seeds or coconut oil.

 - Add the oats to the blender and mix until the oats turn to a powder-like substance.

 - Add the rest of the ingredients to the blender and pulse until smooth.

 - Taste test.
 If you want a thicker smoothie, add more milk.
 Want it thinner?
 Just add more ice.

 This smoothie is delicious and will be more filling than your typical smoothie because of the oats, healthy fats (peanut butter or the coconut oil) and protein.
 If you throw in some of those optional add-ins you will get even more healthy benefits: flax seeds and chia seeds are high in fiber and chia seeds are also high in protein and omega-3 fatty acids.